Lord Cathcart (1807 Shields ship): Career

 On 15 December 1820, Lord Cathcart, Watson, master, arrived at Rio de Janeiro from London.
 On 7 January 1821 she sailed from Rio de Janeiro for Lima.

 Detention: Lloyd's List on 2 October 1821 reported a letter dated Rio de Janeiro, 23 July.
 It stated that Lord Cochrane had landed 500 men at Arica and captured the town.
 The troops had also seized four vessels there: Lord Cathcart, Columbia, Joseph, and Robert.
 Lord Cathcart and Columbia had already landed their cargoes.
 A later report confirmed that Lord Cathcart, Watson, master, of and from London, was among the vessels seized at Arica.
-Lord Cathcart arrived at Valparaiso on 24 June and was detained there.
+Lord Cathcart arrived at Valparaíso on 24 June and was detained there.

 Cochrane apparently released Lord Cathcart.
-In a letter dated 2 October, Valparaiso, Watson reported that she had again been detained, at Valparaiso, "in consequence of dispatches received from Lord Cochrane."
-On 18 May 22, at Valparaiso, Lord Cathcarts cargo was condemned as Spanish property.
+In a letter dated 2 October, Valparaíso, Watson reported that she had again been detained, at Valparaíso, "in consequence of dispatches received from Lord Cochrane."
+On 18 May 22, at Valparaíso, Lord Cathcarts cargo was condemned as Spanish property.
 Cochrane ordered Lord Cathcart to follow him to Ilo, intending to detain her, but did not put any men aboard her.
 Watson took advantage of the night to sail off.

 Lloyd's Register for 1824 showed Lord Cathcarts master changing from D. Dipnall to M'Dougal.
 Her owner was Staniforth, and her trade Plymouth–Odessa.

 Lloyd's List reported on 10 August 1824 that Lord Cathcart, M'Dougal, master, had arrived at Liverpool from Miramichi.
 On 1 August she had run afoul of a large ship off Cape Clear Island.
 Lord Cathcart had lost her foreyard and jib-boom, and had suffered other damage.